AntonioMarceddu/Facial_Expressions_Databases_Classifier/README.md

 * 10/05/2019 - Version 1.0.0 released.
 * 10/07/2019 - Version 2.0.0 released: subdivision function between train, validation, and test dataset has been added; many minor improvements to the code and its readability have also been made.
 * 14/07/2019 - Version 3.0.0 released: the change image format function has been added; support to FACES database has been added; many corrections and improvements to the code and its readability have also been made.
+* 26/07/2019 - Version 3.1.0 released: option for creating or not the validation folder during the subdivision added; small fixes to the code have also been made.

 ### Final Notes
 The images automatically classified with this program can be used, for example, for the training of a neural network capable of recognizing facial expressions, through the use of Keras or similar frameworks.
 Since the code of the program is freely usable, it is possible to implement small changes to make the program work even in totally different contexts.